A celebration of the Day of the Dead in Guanajuato, Mexico.

 If students are not familiar with these holidays, ask them to look at the historical background to Mexico's Independence Day celebrations on the Mexico for Kids website, an EDSITEment-reviewed resource.
-Students can also find more information on Mexican Independence one of the featured EDSITEment-reviewed resources.
+Students can also find more information on Mexican Independence on the EDSITEment-reviewed U.S.-Mexican War documentary website.

 Be sure that students note that when Father Hidalgo led the Indians and the "mestizo" forces against the Spanish, he used an image of the Virgin of Guadalupe as a revolutionary banner.
 This helps to demonstrate the link between religion and politics in Mexican history.

 Next, ask students to view the following pictures from the EDSITEment-reviewed Getty website of Mexico's Centennial Celebration held in September, 1910.
 The questions that follow each picture can be used to generate class discussion.